 Section 16(a) of the Exchange Act requires our Board and executive officers, and persons who own more than 10 percent of our Common Stock, to file with the SEC initial reports of ownership and reports of changes in ownership of our Common Stock and other securities which are derivative of our Common Stock.
-Executive officers, directors and holders of more than 10 percent of our Common Stock are required by SEC regulations to furnish us with copies of all such reports they file.
-Based upon a review of the copies of such forms received by us and information furnished by the persons named above, we believe that all reports were filed on a timely basis during fiscal 2022, except for the following: A Form 3 was filed for Mr. Craig Cuffie on October 7, 2021 that should have been filed on October 1, 2021 and Form 4s were filed for Ms. Colosimo, Mr. Covey, Mr. Davis, Ms. Dom, Mr. Walker, Mr. Whitman, and Mr. Young on August 9, 2022 that should have been filed on October 1, 2021.
-These Form 4s were for time-vested stock-based compensation shares granted in connection with the fiscal 2022 long-term incentive plan award, which are expected to vest on August 31, 2024.
+Executive officers, directors, and holders of more than 10 percent of our Common Stock are required by SEC regulations to furnish us with copies of all such reports they file.
+Based upon a review of the copies of such forms received by us and information furnished by the persons named above, we believe that all reports were filed on a timely basis during fiscal 2023, except for the following four reports: A Form 4 was filed for Mr. Covey on September 26, 2023 that should have been filed on December 8, 2022; a Form 4 was filed for Mr. Covey on August 15, 2023 which should have been filed on August 7, 2023; a Form 4 was filed for Ms. Dom on April 18, 2023 that should have been filed on November 21, 2022; and a Form 4 was filed for Mr. Walker on September 26, 2023 that should have been filed on August 31, 2023.